utopia-rise/godot-kotlin-native/docs/src/doc/user-guide/properties.md

 }
 ```

-!!! danger ""
+!!! important ""
     All properties that you register, are registered in `snake_case`!
-    So `myVeryCoolProperty` will become `my_very_cool_property`
+So `myVeryCoolProperty` will become `my_very_cool_property`.
 This is done for easier GDScript integration.
 Keep this in mind when interacting with kotlin properties from other languages.

 ## Default Values
 If you define a default value for a property and `visibleInEditor` (more on that later) is set to `true`, the default value will be set in the `inspector`.